mobilecoinfoundation/mobilecoin/mobilecoind-dev-faucet/README.md

 Required options are:

-- `--keyfile` - path to the keyfile.
+- `--keyfile` - path to the keyfile with the account mnemonic or entropy.
 This account holds the faucet funds.

 Other options are:
 - `--amount-factor` - An integer `X`.
 The amount we send when people hit the faucet is `minimum_fee * X`.
 Default is `X = 20`.